Tudwall/Tudwall/README.md

 <!--⚙️ Working on: A <a href="https://github.com/MichMich/MagicMirror">Magic Mirror</a><br>
 📚 Learning: Practicing javascript and doing <a href="https://www.theodinproject.com/">The Odin Project</a>-->

-I'm mostly learning front-end for now, but I'd like to become a full stack developer! ⚡
+Currently becoming a web developer with AFEC ⚡

 ### Tech stack